 | Net benefit | 10.400 € |

-Evaluation criteria for invoicing software:
+Evaluation criteria for accounting software:

 Features: